nzilbb/OpeningSeqsSupplementaries/README.md

     -   `Plots` contains figures generated in the Markdown file.
 Most figures are saved in .png format.

--   `Markdown`: contains the Rmarkdown fil.
+-   `Markdown`: contains the Rmarkdown file.
 This with the code used to filter the data, to conduct the  analysis, and to produce the visualisations in the paper.
 The 'knit' html versions of the markdown files, and the .bib files used in the analysis, are also included.